Watson-Personal-Assistant/developer/_content/further-topics/using-wcs.md

     //response.say(handler.t('TRY_AGAIN')).send();
 }
 ```
-5. Verify that there are no javascript syntax errors.
+5. Add request to package.json and verify that there are no javascript syntax errors.
 Enter:
 ```
+npm install -s request
 node index.js
 ```